 For odd or burnt flavor (poor appearance in colour and texture): 5- no odd flavor and colour, 4- weak , 3- medium , 2-strong odd flavor and or colour, 1- very strong odd flavor and or colour

-All the consumers reported their views under each head of colour, texture, taste and overall acceptability by scoring each of them out of 5 and as such overall acceptability was noted independently under a separate head.
-Lastly, as a pure mathematical exercise, mean of these four heads was determined to arrive at a single figure to discern the optimum method for dehydration.
+All the consumers reported their views under each head of colour, texture, taste, and overall acceptability by scoring each of them out of 5, and as such overall acceptability was noted independently under a separate head.
+Lastly, as a purely mathematical exercise, the mean of these four heads was determined to arrive at a single figure to discern the optimum method for dehydration.

 Results and Discussion

-Dehydration of ginger was accomplished through hot air oven and through combined use of microwave and hot air oven.
-The time taken to dehydrate the ginger to a moisture level of 10% through hot air oven was quite high as it took more than 48 hours (Table 1).
+Dehydration of ginger was accomplished through hot air oven and the combined use of a microwave and hot air oven.
+The time taken to dehydrate the ginger to a moisture level of 10% through a hot air oven was quite high as it took more than 48 hours (Table 1).

 Table 1.
 Average time taken to dehydrate ginger by hot air oven